 Sometimes, a hard check is unavoidable.
 But there are ways of managing credit that limit how these inquiries impact your score.

-Let’s say you move to a new city, where you quickly lock down an apartment and get a new job.
-Both your landlord and employer opt to check your credit and leave behind a hard inquiry.
+Let’s say you move to a new city, where you quickly lock down an apartment and your landlord opts to check your credit and leaves behind a hard inquiry.